 It’s OK to brag to your husband that your kids helped you cook dinner.

-After my 3-year-old helped me cook the Blue Apron meal last night, I made a big deal to our family that Mommy didn’t cook dinner alone but that Little H and Mommy had made dinner together.
+After my 3-year-old helped me cook dinner last night, I made a big deal to our family that Mommy didn’t cook dinner alone but that Little H and Mommy had made dinner together.

 This made my little girl feel proud of her hard work, gave her confidence, and I have no doubt it will motivate her to join me in the kitchen again and again.